matt-42/lithium/docs/getting_started.md

 The `sql` libraries use a global variable to store the pool of connections.
-If you encounter multiple definitions at link time, you need to `#define LI_EXTERN_GLOBALS` before including the lithium header in all your files exept one.
+If you encounter multiple definitions at link time, you need to `#define LI_EXTERN_GLOBALS` before including the lithium header in all your files except one.

 In one file:
 ```c++